fabiobrz/hibernate-ts-h2-adoptjdk11/README.md

 # hibernate-ts-h2-adoptjdk11
 Reproducer for Hibernate ORM issues using H2 when running on Adopt OpenJDK 11.0.6

+## Description
+Hibernate ORM TS is failing some H2 test cases executed on *Eclipse OpenJ9 VM AdoptOpenJDK (v.
+11.0.6)*, see https://hibernate.atlassian.net/browse/HHH-13966

+This reproducer was created to assess that the failure is not showing up in Wildfly/JBoss when this is using the above mentioned JDK.

+Most of the code is taken from Hibernate ORM test suite (https://github.com/hibernate/hibernate-orm/blob/5.3.15/hibernate-core/src/test/java/org/hibernate/test/typeoverride/TypeOverrideTest.java) but was slightly refactored in order to allow for the test method to be called by a servlet.

+Hibernate ORM version used in this project 5.3.15.

 ## Steps to reproduce

 ### Get a Wildfly/JBoss distribution you want to test with